Tai-Rocha/LUH2_Data/data/README.md

-Most data (rasters or netcdf files) are too large to put here.
+Most data (rasters or NetCDF files) are too large to put here.
 Besides, GitHub is proper to store and version control codes, and not to store large data files.
-However for reproducibility purposes, I created here the same directories structure used in the project.
+However, for reproducibility purposes, I created here the same directories structure used in the project.
+Each directory contains a README with instructions and links to obtained data.
 The directory ```ssp_data_results``` contains xlsx file of LULCs